2022 NFL season: Sale of the Denver Broncos

-Washington Commanders potential sale

-On November 2, it was announced that Commanders' owner Dan Snyder and his wife had engaged Bank of America Securities to facilitate the potential sale of the team.
-Any potential transaction would have to be presented to the NFL Finance Committee for review and require an affirmative vote by 75% of the owners (24 of 32).
-The team is currently valued at $5.6 billion, according to Forbes.

 Damar Hamlin cardiac arrest

-During the Week 17 Monday Night Football game on January 2 between Buffalo and Cincinnati, Buffalo safety Damar Hamlin collapsed and remained motionless after making a tackle on Cincinnati wide receiver Tee Higgins.
+During the week 17 Monday Night Football game on January 2 between Buffalo and Cincinnati, Buffalo safety Damar Hamlin collapsed and remained motionless after making a tackle on Cincinnati wide receiver Tee Higgins.
 Medical staff rushed to his side near midfield to perform CPR, and used a defibrillator on Hamlin before taking him by ambulance to the University of Cincinnati Medical Center.
-It was later revealed that he had suffered cardiac arrest and was in critical condition.
+It was later revealed that he had gone into cardiac arrest and was in critical condition.
 The game was halted, and the two teams returned to their locker rooms.
 At the time, there was 5:58 remaining in the first quarter, with Cincinnati leading 7–3.

 It was reported by both ESPN and Westwood One that play would resume and teams would be given a warm-up period for five minutes.
 However, the game remained suspended, and the NFL later denied the reports it planned to compel the teams to finish the game that evening.
-Shortly after 10 p.m., an hour after Hamlin's injury, the game was postponed until further notice by the NFL.
+Shortly after 10 p.m., an hour after Hamlin's medical emergency, the game was postponed until further notice by the NFL.